By Patrick Kincaid

 Let’s adapt Larkin and say the sixties began in 1963.
 So, when did it end?

 Conventional wisdom marks the decade’s zenith as 1967’s Summer of Love.
-The next year sees significant events such as the Prague Spring, and the election of a Republican president, Richard Nixon, intent on de-escalating the Vietnam War.
+The next year saw significant events such as the Prague Spring, and the election of a Republican president, Richard Nixon, intent on de-escalating the Vietnam War.
 But then there’s a falling-off.
 The Altamont concert, right at the end of 1969, was marked by chaos and death.
-In fact, death appears as a dark smear across the year, partly because Nixon’s pacific policies don't stop the killing in South-East Asia.
+In fact, death appears as a dark smear across that year, partly because Nixon’s pacific policies didn't stop the killing in South-East Asia.
 In July, the body of Rolling Stone Brian Jones died in July, dragged from his swimming pool with a liver full of narcotics.
-Sharon Tate and others were murdered by the Manson Family in August, throwing an ugly shadow over a couple of Beatles tracks that the murderers had chosen to misinterpret.
+Sharon Tate and others were murdered by the Manson Family in August, infecting a couple of Beatles tracks that the murderers had chosen to misinterpret.
 (But NB: Jimi Hendrix’s death—a moment often deemed to mark the decade’s end—didn’t occur till 1970, a few days after my birth.)
 In Bruce Robinson’s Withnail and I (1987), set in 1969, Danny (Ralph Brown) bemoans the end of ‘the greatest decade in the history of mankind’.
-That makes for a very short decade—just six years—and I’m not convinced that the coda didn’t last a little longer.
+That makes for a very short decade—just six years—but I’m not convinced that the coda didn’t last a little longer.
 My first memories are from about ’74, when my family was living in Myrtle Beach, South Carolina.
 I was regularly called a ‘little Beatle’ because of my mop-top hairdo.
 My favourite TV shows were Sesame Street (begun in 1969) and Lost in Space (1965-1968).
 My favourite fictional character was Snoopy.
 I’m not sure my first handful of years were culturally very different from those of someone born in, say, 1965.
 But that’s effectively the testimony of the three-year-old.

 So, just how ‘end of an era’ was 1969?